Safe Disposal of Syringes

 Syringe Disposal Containers

-Council provides a free syringe disposal container exchange service for people who need to dispose of syringes.
-The containers are made of yellow plastic and are available in three sizes: small; medium and large.
+Council provides a syringe disposal container exchange service for people who need to dispose of syringes.
+The containers are made of yellow plastic and are available in small and large sizes.

 Reporting Discarded Syringes